Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Introduction

 We consider notation now.
 Define $C,c $ as generic positive constants.
-Note that transpose of any matrix $A: d \times l$ is represented by $A'$, and transpose of a column vector, $a$ is represented by $a'$ unless it is stated otherwise for notational convenience.
-Let $\| A \|_2$ represent the spectral norm of matrix $A$, and $\|a\|_2$ the Euclidean norm of a vector $a$.
-Also, we denote by $\| A \|_F$ the Frobenius norm of $A$.
-Let $\| A \|_{l_{\infty}}:= \max_{1 \le j \le d} \| A_{j}\|_1$ be the maximum row sum norm, with $A_{j}: l \times 1$ as the $j$ th row among $d$ rows in matrix A, written in column format.
-The row format for $j$ th row of $A$ is $A_j': 1 \times l$.
-Let $\| A \|_{\infty}:= \max_{i,j} |A_{ij}|$, with $A_{ij}$ representing $i,j$ cell of matrix A. Denote the $k$ th largest singular value of $A$ matrix as $\sigma_k (A)$ with $k=1$ being the largest singular value.
-Let $A^+$ represent the Moore-Penrose inverse of matrix A. Let $\lambda_k (M)$ represent the $k$ th largest eigenvalue of $M: d \times d$, a square matrix, except $k=1, k=d$.
+Note that transpose of any matrix $Z: d \times l$ is represented by $Z'$, and transpose of a column vector, $z$ is represented by $z'$.
+Let $\| Z \|_2, \| Z \|_F$ represent the spectral norm and Frobenius norm of matrix $Z$ respectively, and $\|z\|_2$ the Euclidean norm of a vector $z$.
+Let $\| Z \|_{l_{\infty}}:= \max_{1 \le j \le d} \| Z_{j}\|_1$ be the maximum row sum norm, with $Z_{j}: l \times 1$ as the $j$ th row among $d$ rows in matrix Z, written in column format.
+The row format for $j$ th row of $Z$ is $Z_j': 1 \times l$.
+Let $\| Z \|_{\infty}:= \max_{i,j} |Z_{ij}|$, with $Z_{ij}$ representing $i,j$ cell of matrix Z. Denote the $k$ th largest singular value of $Z$ matrix as $\sigma_k (Z)$ with $k=1$ being the largest singular value.
+Let $Z^{+}$ represent the Moore-Penrose inverse of matrix Z. Let $\lambda_k (M)$ represent the $k$ th largest eigenvalue of $M: d \times d$, a square matrix, except $k=1, k=d$.
 However, for ease of understanding, the largest eigenvalue of $M$ is denoted as $Eigmax (M)$ and the minimum eigenvalue of $M$ is $Eigmin (M)$. $tr(M)$ represents the trace of matrix $M$.
-Let $a_n \asymp b_n$ show the same order for $a_n,b_n$ random variables, i.e. $a_n = O_p(b_n)$, and $b_n = O_p (a_n)$.
 Section \ref{model} proceeds with the idea of dimension reduction through hidden factors to achieve high dimensional consistency in the proofs.
 Section \ref{lgce} introduces the estimators.
 Section \ref{unicon} has consistency results.
 Section \ref{empirics} provides empirical evidence.
 Conclusion shows future possible extensions of our work.
-Appendix shows the proof of Theorem 2.
-Simulations, some of the empirics and rest of the proofs are relegated to Online Appendix.
+Simulations, some of the empirics and all of the proofs, discussion about literature and hidden factors are relegated to Appendix.